architen100/MealGenerator/DEVELOPMENT.md

         - Was able to code so that I could add the recipe names to the scrollview
     - Can't use scroll menu to show recipe for each day because it won't disappear after a click to another button
         - Decided to use a dropdown menu instead
+    - Had trouble with my new dropdown menu for each day because I wrote my SetVisibility conditions wrong
+        - Fixed by changing the conditions in my if statements